cdli-gh/blog/_blog/gsoc20/mobile_app/posts/01_week1.md

 ---
 Welcome of CDLI Blogs.

-This page contains reports made for every week.<br>
+This page contains reports made for every week.<br><br>

 ## Week Summary

 This week I developed the basics of the CDLI tablet app in Flutter.
 Its core functionalities include:<br><br>
 1 - Data for each artifact displayed using a PageView class implementation.<br>
 2 - The curated collection of artifacts displayed in a grid list.<br>
 3 - Zoomable artifact images.
-Contents can be shared in other mobile platforms.<br>
+Contents can be shared in other mobile platforms.<br><br>

 ## Daily Work Update